 Before we begin testing and presenting data to compare chatbots, it might be useful to first explain why Asian languages such as Cantonese and Mandarin are so hard to dissect compared to English.
 Generally, NLU systems handle languages through tokenization, a process that chops up sentences into pieces called tokens, and throws away unimportant characters such as punctuation.

-This means if I lost your bank card, what can I do in Cantonese.
 However, if you were to tokenize using Simplified Chinese NLU, it would recognize bank as a noun, and 2 other names – 張卡唔, 左點算。Cheung and Zuo are common surnames in China, hence the tokenization has detected 2 human names.

 We also believe in the importance of fine-tuning the algorithm into specific industries.
 The same word might mean different things in different industries.
 For example: